sudhakar3697/awesome-electron-alternatives/README.md

 * [Molybden](https://teamdev.com/molybden): An SDK for building modern and secure cross-desktop apps with HTML/CSS/JavaScript GUI.
 * [Saucer](https://github.com/saucer/saucer): 🛸 Next-gen desktop apps with web-frontend in C++.
 * [tiny](https://github.com/Rafi993/tiny): This is a tiny alternative to electron.
+* [UnityHub](https://github.com/Ravbug/UnityHubNative): A native alternative to the heavy Electron Unity Hub, written in C++.
+UnityHubNative is a lightweight C++ / wxWidgets alternative to the unnecessarily heavy official Unity Hub, built using wxWidgets.
+This means that, instead of using heavy web components like the official Electron hub, it uses native GUI components on all platforms.
+It launches many times faster, uses far less memory and CPU, and is a fraction of the total size of the offical Unity Hub.

 ### Crystal
 * [Crystal Webview](https://github.com/naqvis/webview): Crystal language bindings for [webview](https://github.com/webview/webview), a tiny cross-platform webview library which uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and Edge on Windows 10).